wen-l-liu/HotSpot/README.md

 ### Reasoning For Any Final Changes:
 User feedback led to improvements in navigation flow, review visibility, and mobile responsiveness.
 Adjustments were made to enhance inclusivity and overall user satisfaction.

 ### Agile
-This project was developed using an agile methodology, focusing on iterative and incremental progress.
-I began by building the core navigation and implementing essential user authentication features such as login and sign-up, ensuring users could access and interact with the site from the start.
+Agile development was used to create this project, emphasising incremental and iterative development.
+To make sure users could access and use the website right away, I started by creating the main navigation and adding necessary user authentication features such as sign-up and login.
-Next, I added the product catalogue, allowing users to browse and view detailed information about each hot sauce.
-Once the product functionality was stable, I introduced the review system, enabling users to share feedback and rate products.
-After establishing these core features, I expanded the site with an About page to provide background information, and finally, I implemented the blog section to foster community engagement and share hot sauce-related content.
-Each feature was tested and refined in cycles, with feedback and validation guiding continuous improvement throughout the development process.
+I then included the product catalogue, which lets users peruse and see comprehensive details about every hot sauce.
+I launched the review system, which allowed users to rate products and share feedback, after the product's functionality was stable.
+Following the establishment of these essential features, I added an About page to give background information and, lastly, a blog section to encourage community participation and distribute content about hot sauce.
+Throughout the development process, feedback and validation guided continuous improvement as each feature was tested and improved in cycles.

 I used [GitHub Projects Kanban Board](https://github.com/users/wen-l-liu/projects/10) to track my progress and to add tasks.